pslavkin/beam_trail_test/README.md

 pros:
 - the logic of the sowfware will be respected
 - when the uC is blank and before the pin is configured, it's less common that a current draw from HI-Z pin through gnd
-- when uC turn pin to LOW, there is garantee a 0.0 A current draw to the led
+- when uC turn pin to LOW, there is generally garantee a 0.0 A current draw to the led
-- when uC turn pin on it will be exactly 5.0v, so the led will draw the
 - gnd is more stable than vcc, so it's less exposed to a spike in the 5v rail that could affect the uC
 - gnd plane is everywhere, so it's easier to connect the led to gnd than to vcc